How are students assigned in Seattle Public Schools?

 Several other schools and services are available to meet individual student needs.
 Students may request assignment to a service school and/or may be referred there and assigned as individually appropriate.
 Unlike attendance area schools and option schools, students may transition into or out of service schools during the school year.

-Several updates to the Student Assignment Plan are being proposed for School Board consideration.
+Several updates to the Student Assignment Plan were approved by the School Board on January 11, 2017.
+Click here to download the Student Assignment Transition Plan for 2017-18.
 The Plan for 2017-18 continues most of the assignment rules in effect during 2016-17, but some highlights and changes are:

 - Opening Cedar Park Elementary, Meany Middle, and Robert Eagle Staff Middle schools;

-- Truncating grades at Madrona - this school would become a K-5 instead of a K-8;
+- Truncating grades at Madrona - this school will become a K-5 instead of a K-8;

 - Establishing a GeoZone for Licton Springs K-8;